-There are a number of reasons that children entrusted to DCFS fall between the cracks.
+There are a number of reasons that children entrusted to DCFS in Chicago fall between the cracks.
 Although not every agency failure necessarily means negligence, the presence of any of these factors is a strong indicator of it:

 - Investigators being overloaded with abuse and neglect cases